Ted-Nawrocki/wbd-situation-room/_pages/how-to-think.md

 - negotiating posture

 In high-profile media transactions, regulatory risk is not an externality.
 It is part of the deal design.

+Recent developments have added another layer.
+The Department of Justice has announced reviews of both the Netflix and Paramount transactions, and public statements from the executive branch suggest heightened scrutiny.
+In contested M&A, regulatory uncertainty does not just delay outcomes—it creates optionality for both bidders and targets.
+A party with a less favorable offer can argue that regulatory risk makes their path more certain.
+A party with a more favorable offer can argue that regulatory concerns are pretextual.
+Watch how each side uses the DOJ process as leverage.

 ---